Luis Miguel Pérez

-Luis Miguel Pérez Sosa (born 1988) is a Dominican wrestler.
+Luis Miguel Pérez Sosa (born 8 November 1988) is a Dominican wrestler.
 Perez represented the Dominican Republic at the 2024 Summer Olympics, qualifying through the pre-Olympics tournament in Acapulco, Mexico.
-His qualification made him the forst wrestler from the Dominican Republic to qualify for the Olympic Games since Jansel Ramírez in 2004.
+His qualification made him the first wrestler from the Dominican Republic to qualify for the Olympic Games since Jansel Ramírez in 2004.
 In the men's 97kg freestyle wrestling event, Perez lost in the first round of the tournament to Magomedkhan Magomedov.

+In 2026, Perez earned a bronze medal at the 2026 CAC Games in Santo Domingo.